artart222/CodeArt/README.md

 #### 🔌Install plugins:

 Open NeoVim and type `:PackerInstall`
-And then `:PackerCompile`
+Once complete, run `:PackerCompile`

 #### 🌲💺Σ🖥️ Install lsp and treesitter:

 * You can install lsp for a language with `:LspInstall <language>`
-* and you can install treesitter with `:TSInstall <language>`
+* You can install treesitter with `:TSInstall <language>`

-#### This NeoVim configs use many nerd fonts icons and it's better you have a nerd font.
-Installer will install Jetbrains mono by default for you so you can choose it for you terminal
+#### These NeoVim configurations use many nerd fonts icons.
+JetBrains Mono will be installed by default.

 <a id="update"></a>
 ## ⬆️📅 How to update CodeArt:
-#### Very important note: Updating CodeArt will replace this github repo configs directory with ~/.config/nvim so if you want to not lose your configs you must put your modifications into ~/.config/nvim/lua/user_settings.lua on linux and mac or put your configs on C:\Users\your_user\AppData\Local\nvim\lua\user_settings.lua
+#### Very important note: Updating CodeArt will replace this github repo configs directory with ~/.config/nvim so if you don't want to lose any existing modifications you've made you must put your modifications into ~/.config/nvim/lua/user_settings.lua on linux and mac, put your configs in C:\Users\your_user\AppData\Local\nvim\lua\user_settings.lua if you use Windows

-Run `:CodeArtUpdate` inside NeoVim after that restart NeoVim and run `:PackerSync` and after that again restart NeoVim!
+* Run `:CodeArtUpdate` inside NeoVim
+* Restart NeoVim
+* Run `:PackerSync`
+* Restart NeoVim!

 <a id="screenshots"></a>
 ## :camera_flash: Screenshots: